Google Cloud Results

 “G Suite and Chromebooks will be invaluable to us as we go down this path.
 They will help us save money because we’re not slowed down by tools that are hard to use.” - Terry Geiger, Vice President, Technology Operations, McClatchy

-“All day, our teams have video chats in Hangouts Meet.
+“All day, our teams have video chats in Google Meet.
 They’re sharing their screens and documents with each other, working on the same Doc at the same time.
 They can see each other in real time, wherever they are.
-Hangouts and Hangouts Meet have radically changed the way we do business, and how effective we are,” Terry says.
-He adds that nearly all meeting spaces are equipped with Hangouts Meet hardware as well, to help facilitate video conferencing.
+Google Chat and Google Meet have radically changed the way we do business, and how effective we are,” Terry says.
+He adds that nearly all meeting spaces are equipped with Google Meet hardware as well, to help facilitate video conferencing.

 Making the move to Chromebooks